jc2554/ECE3400-team7/docs/lab2.md

 ## Goals:
 The goal of the Audio subteam was to build a microphone circuit that will detect a 660Hz whistle blow signifying the beginning of your maze mapping.
 The microphone should be able to detect the starting signal despite excessive background noise (There is still an emergency start button just in case!)

-The goal of the Optical subteam was to receive and categories IR signals of varying frequencies from a treasure circuit.
+The goal of the Optical subteam was to receive and categorize IR signals of varying frequencies from a treasure circuit.
 What factors go into locating the treasure during actual operation should be considered.

 ## Sub- teams:
 ### Optical